Wodkalemon/cc1-tracks/README.md

 The following Resources are necessary to run the application:
 * S3
 * Cognito
-* JSON-APIs with backen Operations
+* JSON-APIs with backend Operations

 ### Creating S3 Bucket
 ```